eatmyvenom/dotfiles/README.md

 ## Other stuff

 * Screenshots   - maim
 * Music player  - ytmdesktop (with some custom css)
-* Visualizer   - cli-visualizer
+* Visualizer    - cava / cli-visualizer
 * File browser  - nnn / qtfm
 * Web browser   - firefox-nightly
 * IDE           - VScode
 * Compositor    - picom-git
 * Session       - Custom / lxsession
 * GTK theme     - Arc-dark (I really want a custom one and ill work on that but if anyone can help with that ill love you forever)
+* Audio         - Pipewire
+* Video player  - mpv
+* Matrix client - element
+* Icons         - candy icons

 ### Notes